Managing Large CAPEX Projects: Moving away from ‘Project Management’ to ‘Project Flow Management’

 Fuzzy Front End and Irrational Exuberance

-Many manufacturing firms in India avoid complete turnkey CAPEX projects to save on project costs.
+Many manufacturing firms in India avoid complete turnkey CAPEX projects to save on project management costs.
 Therefore, they hire, coordinate, and manage multiple independent vendors, contractors and equipment suppliers.
-This model, as opposed to a third-party turnkey contract, provides the manufacturing firm with the flexibility to set up aggressive deadlines without seemingly having any commercial implications of formal liquidated damage (LD) clauses, which a turnkey contractor may have to sign off for acquiring the project.
+This model, as opposed to a third-party turnkey project management contract, provides the manufacturing firm with the flexibility to set up aggressive deadlines without seemingly having any commercial implications of formal liquidated damage (LD) clauses, which a turnkey contractor may have to sign off for acquiring the project.
 Hence it is not unusual for such manufacturing firms to always set targets to complete projects in record time and costs while initiating the project.
 Irrational exuberance does not cost any money!
-The assumption being that the more aggressive the timeline, the lesser would be the execution lead time!
+The assumption is that the more aggressive the timeline, the lesser would be the execution lead time!

 So, plans are created with ambitious targets.
 At this initial stage it is assumed that these targets can be achieved because, without detailed designs, there is limited knowledge of details and potential schedule constraints.
 All CAPEX projects start with a fuzzy front end.
 The only information available is the volume of work of functional tasks.